Yanyu0203/MyEditor/README.md

 Please run this program under Linux with make.

 You can also download and run .exe directly.
-But sometimes it may no works.
+But sometimes it won't works.

 This program is only for study.